Funding

 Sports betting transformation

-Kalshi surpassed $1 billion in monthly volume in mid-September 2025 with 98% sports-related, while the NHL became the first major North American league to sign prediction market licensing deals in October 2025, granting access to official data and in-broadcast advertising.
+Kalshi surpassed $1 billion in monthly volume in mid-September 2025 with 98% sports-related, while the competitive landscape for league partnerships has accelerated rapidly.
+The NHL became the first major North American league to sign prediction market licensing deals (October 2025), with Polymarket following by signing MLB as its exclusive Official Prediction Market Exchange Partner (March 2026), securing official data rights via Sportradar and an integrity framework co-developed with MLB and the CFTC.

 The 48x volume growth in 2024 coincided with falling Layer 2 gas costs and expanding USDC supply on Polygon, where transaction fees dropped below $0.01 to make smaller bet sizes economically viable.